The Treachery of Images: Bayesian Scene Keypoints for Deep Policy Learning in Robotic Manipulation: Technical Approach

 By moving an RGB-D camera in a static scene and tracking the camera pose, we reconstruct the 3D representation of that scene using volumetric reconstruction.
 After filtering out background points, we project the object point cloud back onto the image plane to generate object masks for all images along the trajectory.
 For a given pixel position in one image in the trajectory, we find the corresponding pixel position in another image of the same trajectory via simple 3D projections, using the respective camera pose and calibration matrix.

 Using this technique for finding correspondences between pairs of images, we train an encoder network \(e_\eta:\mathbb{R}^{H\times W\times 3}\to\mathbb{R}^{H\times W\times D}\), mapping an RGB image to a \(D\)-dimensional descriptor, to minimize the descriptor distance between corresponding points while enforcing at least a margin \(M\) between non-corresponding points.
-Specifically, for a given pair of images \(I_a, I_b\), we sample a set of pixel locations \(U_a\) from the object mask of \(I_a\) and compute the set of corresponding pixel positions \(U_b \in I_b\).
-Additionally, for each point \(u_a\in U_a\) we sample a set of non-corresponding points \(N_{u_a}\) from both \(I_b\)'s object mask and the background.
-We then compute a gradient update for the encoder as We found improved correspondence quality by enforcing a larger margin \(M_{\mathit{bg}}\) for background non-matches than for the foreground non-matches \(M_{\mathit{fg}}\). \figref{fig:don_flow} illustrates this approach.
+Specifically, for a given pair of images \(I_a, I_b\), we sample a set of \rebuttal{\(m\)} pixel locations \(U_a\) from the object mask of \(I_a\) and compute the set of corresponding pixel positions \(U_b\) \(I_b\).
+Additionally, for each point \(u_a\in U_a\) we sample a set of \rebuttal{\(n\)} non-corresponding points \(N_{u_a}\) from both \(I_b\)'s object mask and the background. \rebuttal{Let \(e_\eta(I_a)_{u_a}\) denote the value of descriptor image \(e_\eta(I_a)\) at position \(u_a\).} We then compute \rebuttal{the loss} for the encoder \rebuttal{\(e_\eta\)} as We found improved correspondence quality by enforcing a larger margin \(M_{\mathit{bg}}\) for background non-matches than for the foreground non-matches \(M_{\mathit{fg}}\). \figref{fig:don_flow} illustrates this approach.